HorizenOfficial/developer-horizen-global/docs/introduction/Node-communication.rst

 Some endpoints already requires it (e.g. all wallet endpoints).

-In order to enable it you should add an api key hash inside the config file section: **restApi.apiKeyHash** The api key must be an Hash of another string (api key) that it's used in the HTTP request.
-It's possible to calculate this Hash using the **ScBootstrapping tool** with the command
+In order to enable it you should add an api key hash inside the config file section: **restApi.apiKeyHash** The api key hash must be an Hash of another string (api key) that it's used in the HTTP request.
+It's possible to calculate this Hash using the **ScBootstrapping tool** with the command **endocdeString**.
-**endocdeString**.

 .. code:: bash